 Community really is at the heart of what we do.
 Renovating and putting back to use tired and unloved buildings can regenerate a space and inspire a community.

-The Flour Mill site in the heart of the creative quarter of Dundee is our current project where we are concentrating most of our efforts, aiming to have a co-work space run by our sister company LibertySpace open by mid-October and a range of other private and shared work-spaces and a business lounge to follow shortly after.
+The Flour Mill site in the heart of the creative quarter of Dundee is our current project where we are concentrating most of our efforts, aiming to have a co-work space run by our sister company LibertySpace open by mid-October and a range of other private offices to rent, meeting rooms and shared work spaces and a members lounge to follow shortly after.

 Here’s a little heads up as to what mysteries we’ve uncovered during this exciting development.